Adamraw/database-scripts/README.md

 <b> Quick Start Guide </b>

 Prerequisites:
-R-exams must be installed and working.
+R-exams must be installed and the exams2pdf function must be working.
+(This is only neccesary if you want to utilize the PDFCheck.py script).

 Installation: